 Heat Lamp Alternative: Can You Use Heat Pads For Turtles?

-Heat pads are a brilliant source of heat for other reptiles like snakes and lizard.
+Heat pads are a brilliant source of heat for other reptiles like snakes and lizards.
 However, the way they disseminate heat is not suitable for turtles.
 Thus, the answer is no, you can’t use heat pads for turtles.

 For a turtle, the heat needs to come from the top so that it falls on the shell.